pioneercoders/tutorials/programs/java/strings.md

 </details>

 <details>
-<summary>4) Write a program to convert string to integer and integer to string.</summary>
+<summary>Write a program to convert string to integer and integer to string.</summary>
 <p>

 ```java